Pause (2018 film)

 Pause (Παύση) is a 2018 Cypriot drama film directed by Tonia Mishiali, who co-wrote the screenplay with Anna Fotiadou.
 It stars Stella Fyrogeni, Andreas Vasileiou, and Popi Avraam.
+It received generally positive reviews from critics and audiences.

 Premise

 Upon reaching menopause, a Cypriot housewife's decision to no longer tolerate her husband's abuse and disrespect leads her into a world of violent and disturbing daydreams, though reality and fantasy soon begin to blur.